kkomelin/pwa-demo/README.md

 1) **It works offline.**
 When you're online and load it first time, it caches all resources except the Druplicon image.
-When you load it while offline, it loads resources from cache, so that it's almost the same app, except the Druplicon images, which is replaced with an offline image.
+When you load it being offline, it loads resources from cache, so that it's almost the same app, except the Druplicon image, which is replaced with an offline image.

 2) **You can pin it** to your home screen through Chrome on Android or to your desktop through Chrome on Ubuntu.
-Chrome will actually advise you to do so if you visit the app a few times.
+Chrome will actually advise you to do so if you visit the app at least twice, with at least five minutes between visits.